 Crochet motif joining methods with a crochet hook

 First up is the flat braid join from Knitter Knotter.
 This joining method is an excellent choice for motifs that may not have the same number of stitches or rows along their edges.
 It’s a lacy join that is made of chains and single crochet stitches.

 This is my very own visible joining method.
 I used this to make a very visible raised join in a contrasting color as a way of outlining my squares.
 It’s great for any project where you want bold lines!

 Knitter Knotter shows you how slip stitching as you create the last round of a motif is a great method for motifs that only need to be joined at a few points!
 It cuts down on the number of ends to be woven in since you don’t have to use an additional length of yarn to join after making the motifs.

 A Crocheted Simplicity shares the flat slip stitch seaming technique with us!
 I haven’t used this method before, but I’ll have to try it out.
 According to the tutorial blog post it is one of the flattest seaming techniques you can do with a crochet hook.
 It also looks beautiful in a contrasting color!

 The Zig Zag Slip Stitch seam is brought to you by Sunflower Cottage Crochet.
 They used this joining technique for a blanket that was intended to have loads of texture.
 In fact, this joining technique adds texture to your crochet pieces by making a raised seam.

 My method of joining motifs with a slip stitch seam is probably your most basic method to do with a crochet hook.
 I worked through both loops of the squares in the photo here, but you can also work through back loops only.

 And there you go!
-Eight ways to seam your crochet motifs!
+Eight ways crochet motif joining methods!
 If you are looking for motifs to make I have a few to share with you!